 All the while, I’ve become more and more reliant on the stuff, to the point where I would struggle to go back to normal lunches, at least when I’m at work.
 The liberating sense of not having to plan what I’m going to eat every day is quite addictive: I simply throw it in my bag, shake it with water at work, and sip it whenever I want.
 No more worrying about preparation, price, nutrition.
 I’ve even bought one their ‘flavour systems’, mocha, which alleviates the boredom that comes with constantly drinking vanilla shakes (to an extent).

 My one complaint is that in order to split the Huel into separate bags for transport every month, I end up having to turn my kitchen into something resembling a heroin lab.
 This takes time and uses so many plastic bags that I most probably cancel out any environmental good I’m doing by drinking it.
 Selling it in separate bags or premixed bottles like Soylent offer would be a great next step for the company.

 So there you have it, my transformation from normal human to Huel addict.
 Recently, I’ve even become somewhat of an evangelist.
 I often wear my Huel shirt to the gym, and have had a lot of people approach me asking me what I think of the stuff.
-If anyone who works at Huel is reading, please do let me know if there is some way I can make some money out of this.
+If anyone from Huel is reading, please do let me know if there is some way I can make some cash out of this.

 Love them or hate them, nutritionally-complete powdered drinks are here to stay.
 They’re changing the way people think about food, and although most people I talk to wretch at the thought, we might be in for a vanilla-flavoured future if we end up going and melting those polar ice-caps.